Jesniphat/shop-ssr/README.md

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 1.5.0.

+## Start
+Run `npm install` for install nodepackage.
+Run `npm run build:ssr` for generate ./dist/ssr paht.
+Run `npm run serve:ssr` for test product version fine open web brower `localhost:8000` for check.

 ## Development server

-Run `ng serve` for a dev server.
+Run `npm run server:dev` for a dev server.
+Run `npm run cliend:dev` for a dev.
 Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

 ## Code scaffolding